 1. This super late, but if you missed the Sex issue of TimeOut, (a clear yearly highlight in Chicago media) there’s a article full of fun stories where performers talk about the most awkward time they had to simulate sex onstage.
 Eric Roach, a Factory Theater ensemble member, said his was a time when he “had to make out with and grope my director’s wife every night for a few months [in Dead Wrong, 2009].
 Oh, and my wife was the assistant director.
 We called it the ‘Summer of Divorce.‘” Reviewer Kerry Reid talks about being asked about when she lost her virginity during a Neo-Futurist performance, when performer Greg Allen didn’t realize until it was too late that she was a reviewer.
 Also if I wrote about this issue, call me out on it, because it feels super familiar, but search indicates that I’m good.

 2. Speaking of naked/exciting times, does Joan Curto not look naked in this photo?
-More importantly than objectifying her, she blew some people out of the water during her cabaret show over the weekend.
+More importantly than objectifying her, she blew some people out of the water during her cabaret show over the weekend.3.
+Get a jump on what you’re supposed to take the in-laws to this holiday season with this roundup of the best shows.
+And here’s a fuller list of every holiday show, for those who don’t like their decisions made for them.
+There are A LOT of them.

 4. And more on holiday-related affairs, You, Me, Them, Everybody will host a free holiday show on November 21 at the Hungry Brain.
 There will be many holiday songs, and comedy.